-(closed project) On September 24-25, 2016, the Georgian Young Greens with financial support of the South Caucasus Regional Office of the Heinrich Boell Foundation has been supporting Georgian Young Greens to organize Green Political Festival.
-The main aim of "Green Fest" was spreading green values within youth, increasing their political activism and participation and debate the most acute challenges of the country.
+(ongoing project) Since 2016, the South Caucasus Regional Office of the Heinrich Boell Foundation has been supporting Georgian Young Greens to organize Green Political Festival.
+"Green Fest" aims to spread green values within the youth, increase their political activism and participation and debate the most acute challenges of the country.

 The perception of the EU in the South Caucasus has changed significantly since summer 2008 when then President of the Council of the EU, Nicolas Sarkozy, brokered the cease fire agreement between Russia and Georgia.